giorgiozoccatelli/ComputationalLinearAlgebra/README.md

 # Computational Linear Algebra

-This repository contains personal exercises and project implementations developed for the course *Computational Linear Algebra for Data Science* at Politecnico di Torino.
+This repository contains personal exercises and project implementations developed for the course *02TWYNG - Computational Linear Algebra for Data Science* at Politecnico di Torino.

 ## 📚 Course Overview